oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_interleaving/README.md

    max_interleaving.fpga.exe
    ```

-## Example Output
+## Example Output On FPGA Hardware

 ```
 Running on device: de10_agilex : Agilex Reference Platform (aclde10_agilex0)
-Max interleaving 0 kernel time : 0.054452 ms
+Max interleaving 0 kernel time : 1.00186 ms
-Throughput for kernel with max_interleaving 0: 0.002 GFlops
+Throughput for kernel with max_interleaving 0: 1.047 GFlops
 Running on device: de10_agilex : Agilex Reference Platform (aclde10_agilex0)
-Max interleaving 1 kernel time : 0.051 ms
+Max interleaving 1 kernel time : 14.467 ms
-Throughput for kernel with max_interleaving 1: 0.003 GFlops
+Throughput for kernel with max_interleaving 1: 0.072 GFlops
 PASSED: The results are correct
 ```

 The stdout output shows the giga-floating point operations per second (GFlops) for each kernel.

-When run on Terasic's DE10-Agilex Development Board, we see that the throughput remains unchanged when using `max_interleaving(0)` or `max_interleaving(1)`.
-However, the kernel using `max_interleaving(1)` uses fewer hardware resources, as shown in the reports.
+When run on Terasic's DE10-Agilex Development Board, we see that the throughput is significantly higher for `max_interleaving(0)` (interleaving enabled) than `max_interleaving(1)`, showing the effectiveness of interleaving.
+However, the kernel using `max_interleaving(1)` uses slightly fewer hardware resources, as shown in the reports.

+While the throughput differences are substantial, if the interleaving loops were a small part of a kernel whose total runtime was an order of magnitude greater than these loops, it may be worth it to disable interleaving for hardware savings.

 When run on the FPGA emulator, the `max_interleaving` attribute has no effect on runtime.
-You may notice that the emulator achieved higher throughput than the FPGA in this example.
-This anomaly occurs because this trivial example uses only a tiny fraction of the compute resources available on the FPGA.
+Additionally, the emulator may sometimes achieve higher throughput than the FPGA.
+This is especially true if the kernel uses a tiny fraction of the compute resources available on the FPGA.

 ## License